 TIP: Familiarize yourself with the FTC Policy Statement Regarding Advertising Substantiation.
 It may seem like a tough read, but it's worth it.

-2. Be Sure that Your Advertising Claims Are Not Deceptive
+2. Be Certain that Your Advertising Claims Are Not Deceptive

-Review your ad copy and ask yourself these two questions:
+When you review your advertising copy, you should ask yourself these two questions:

 1. Is your advertising claim likely to mislead consumers acting reasonably under the circumstances?